zoroqi/srid.ca/b3ee5ec0.md

 I'm not a huge fan of Twitter for several reasons; however, there is one good reason to be on Twitter: **social engagement**.[^not-just-twitter]

-[^not-just-twitter]: Of course that can be said for any platform where people participate and interact with one another.
+[^not-just-twitter]: Of course that can be said for any platform where people participate and interact with one another: reddit, Zulip, Slack, Discord, etc.

 ## Twitter codes